Create a codebook of your oTree code by automatically scanning

 output = "list",

 #> Warning: Some variables or code parts contain code that is too complex for this function.
 Hence, this function might have overseen important variables and references to them.
-Check the output carefully!
 Found in:

 #> > $settings$showupToken (float)